anotherdar/graphql-fullstack-app/README.md

 ```

-to install all dependencies run
+to install all dependencies in the server run

 ```bash
     npm install